DeSantis team resurfaces clip of Trump saying he’s ‘fine’ with affirmative action

 “President Donald Trump made today’s historic decision to end the racist college admissions process possible because he delivered on his promise to appoint constitutionalist justices,” said Karoline Leavitt, a spokeswoman for the PAC.
 “America is a better nation as a result of the historic rulings led by Donald Trump’s three Supreme Court nominees.”

-DeSantis himself also issued a statement on Thursday, saying the high court ruled “correctly.”
+DeSantis also issued a statement Thursday, saying the high court ruled “correctly.”